dwu/oauth-bff-proxy-demo/README.md

 **Notes:**
 - Demo does not use HTTPS to make it easier to follow along what's going on via packet sniffers.
 Hence cookies are not "Secure".
 - The auth-proxy implementation stores the user's tokens in a server-side session.
-An alternative stateless implementation would be to store the tokens in an encrypted, secure cookie with properties `SameSite=true`,`HttpOnly=true`
+An alternative stateless implementation would be to store the tokens in an encrypted, secure cookie with properties `SameSite=strict`, `Secure`, `HttpOnly`
+  - Note that browsers typically have a size limit for cookies.
+In section 5.3 "Implementation Limits" in [RFC 2965](https://www.rfc-editor.org/rfc/rfc2965) it is recommended that browser implementations SHOULD allow cookies with at least 4096 bytes in size.

 # Services